top of page

 Cress, Watercress: Natural Health of Ancients

-Garden cress (Lepidium sativum) grows in soil but is also used in hydroponic gardening.
-Cress is one of the herbs named in the ancient medicine texts of Mesopotamia.
+Watercress (Nasturtium officinale) grows in fresh water.
+With hollow stems, it floats and is easily gathered from the water's surface.
+Garden cress (Lepidium sativum) grows in soil and also by hydroponic gardening.
+Cress is named in ancient medicine texts of Mesopotamia.

 Perhaps the oldest known leafy vegetables eaten by humans, cress and watercress belong to the cabbage and mustard family Brassicaceae.
 Garden cress and its seeds are especially significant in ancient medicine.